 85 Israel Asper Way // +1 204-289-2190

 After a day wandering the Canadian Museum for Human Rights, the ERA Bistro is a perfect place to rest and reflect.

-Era Bistro emphasizes Certified Fair Trade and sustainable products and features fresh, locally-sourced ingredients whenever possible.
-The menus international cuisine complements Manitoba-focused elements.
-The Manitoba jambalaya, hearty stew consisting of six-peppercorn Berkshire pork sausage and pickerel cheeks, a favorite Manitoba fish, serve as the plate’s protein foundation.
+Era Bistro emphasizes Certified Fair Trade and sustainable products and features fresh, locally sourced ingredients whenever possible.
+The menu’s international cuisine complements Manitoba-focused elements.
+The Manitoba jambalaya, a hearty stew consisting of six-peppercorn Berkshire pork sausage and pickerel cheeks, a favorite Manitoba fish, serve as the plate’s protein foundation.
 Then, a variety of root vegetables including carrots and potatoes combine into a mahogany-roux sauce.